WCCArtists/WCCArtists.github.io/index.md

 - Image and 3D generation for cultural artifacts
 - Ethical and social aspects of digitizing artistic legacies

+-
+## Dataset

+We provide a research dataset derived from André Kim’s body of work:

+- **3D scans** of his avant‑garde fashion designs
+- **Design documents** such as original sketches and production archives
+- **Show footage** capturing the atmosphere of landmark runway shows
+- **Supplementary materials** that enrich historical and cultural context

 ## Expected Outcomes
 - Build an interdisciplinary community around digital heritage
 - Advance research on multimodal analysis of artistic works